 While backups provide a layer of security, they must be protected from unauthorised access.
 Access controls help restrict who can modify, delete, or access backups.
 Some backup software also includes monitoring features that can detect potential threats, such as ransomware, in real time.
 Implementing access controls and monitoring further strengthens data security and ensures backup integrity.

 In an era where data is central to business operations, the importance of backup software cannot be overstated.
-From safeguarding against data loss and ensuring business continuity to meeting legal requirements and maintaining customer trust, backup software is an indispensable component of a modern business’s infrastructure.
+From safeguarding against data loss and ensuring business continuity to meeting legal requirements and maintaining customer trust, is an indispensable component of a modern business’s infrastructure.
 By accessing data needs, choosing the right solution, and implementing a strategic backup plan, companies can protect themselves against data loss, minimise downtime, and build resilience against future challenges.